beginning of content

 Key facts

-• Sleep paralysis is when you go from a state of being asleep to being awake, but cannot move your muscles.
+• Sleep paralysis is when you go from a state of being asleep to being awake but can’t move your muscles.

-• It can be scary but, only lasts a short time and doesn’t cause any harm.
+• Sleep paralysis can be scary, but only lasts a short time and doesn’t cause harm.

-• During an episode of sleep paralysis, you might hallucinate, like feeling the presence of someone in your room.
+• During an episode of sleep paralysis, you might have hallucinations (see or hear things that aren’t real), like feeling the presence of someone in your room.

 • Sleep paralysis can be caused by irregular sleeping patterns or not getting enough sleep.

-• Usually you don’t need and treatment, but episodes can be prevented by maintaining healthy sleep habits.
+• Usually you don’t need any treatment, but episodes can be prevented by maintaining healthy sleep habits.

 What is sleep paralysis?